 Examples: Even if a wireless network card built into a computer is operated in an ad-hoc mode, it could interfere with the campus wireless network signal.
 Therefore, to ensure that the University can provide the best possible wireless network, no ad-hoc (or infrastructure) wireless networks independent from the campus network can be tolerated on campus.

 If an individual changes their DHCP settings, or sets their IP address manually, it may conflict with another machine causing disruption to that user’s service.

 In the past when individuals have deployed their own wireless access points on campus, they have introduced an additional DHCP server to the campus network that other computer connect to causing many disruptions.

-Policy: Users are not allowed to install, change or remove any operating system related software on their computers without authorization from Computer Services.
+Policy: Users are not allowed to install, change or remove any operating system related software on their computers without authorization from IT.
 Users must have proper authorization to install any outside software programs on their computers.

 Rationale: If users are not sure what they are doing they may accidentally disable their computer, and could lose all of their local data.
-If a user feels that their computer is not operating as well as it should be, consult with computer services on this matter.
-The University must comply with all copyright laws and the Computer Services Committee will give authorization for installation of software.
+If a user feels that their computer is not operating as well as it should be, consult with IT on this matter.
+The University must comply with all copyright laws and the IT Committee will give authorization for installation of software.